projecthuman-repo/team-project-gravity/deliverable-1/planning.md

  2. As a general user, I want to find / search for communities in order to find communities near my location or based on my interests.
  3. As a general user, I want to like and comment on posts of a community in order to show my interest in certain aspects of a community.
  4. As a general (higher-level) user, I want to create posts within a community in order to share my thoughts with others within the community
- 5. As a general user, I want to "level up" in order to gain access to more features of the app.
+ 5. As a general user, I want to increase my rank/reputation in order to gain access to more features within the app and its communities.
  6. As a community admin, I want to create a community in order to allow for users (within the same location or that have the same interest) of the app to interact with one another.
  7. As a community admin, I want to create posts within the community I created in order to share my thoughts with others within the community.
  8. As a community admin, I want to create events within the community I created in order to allow users within the community to meet and participate in a common goal.
+ 9. As a community admin, I want to create proposals within the community I created in order to propose larger-scale projects (e.g. a co-op program) and assess interest on said proposals.
- 9. As a community admin, I want to remove innappropriate posts or comments in the community I created in order to keep the community a place where everyone feels respected and appreciated.
+ 10. As a community admin, I want to remove innappropriate posts or comments in the community I created in order to keep the community a place where everyone feels respected and appreciated.
- 10. As a community admin, I want to block innappropriate users from the community I created in order to keep the community free of those who treat others poorly or who disrespect others.
+ 11. As a community admin, I want to block innappropriate users from the community I created in order to keep the community free of those who treat others poorly or who disrespect others.

 ----
 ## Intellectual Property Confidentiality Agreement